97emily/jobportal/README.md

 ## Project Installation.
 ### Step 1:
-In the project’s root directory, copy the .env.example into .env and configure your database credentials
+In the project’s root directory, copy the .env.example into .env to configure your database credentials
 ### Step 2: Install Project Dependencies.
 Download the project’s dependencies
 ```composer install```